 Context diagram example

-In this demonstration, the free diagramming tool draw.io (diagrams.net) was used to draw the context diagram as you can see in the following screenshot.
+In this demonstration, the free diagramming tool draw.io (diagrams.net) was used to draw the context diagram as you can see in this screenshot:

 In the context diagram: